Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

-\textbf{ {}Acknowledgements}{ } This work has been supported by the National Key Research and Development Program of China (Grant No. 2023YFB4502500), the National Natural Science Foundation of China (Grant No. 12404564), and the Anhui Province Science and Technology Innovation (Grant No. 202423s06050001).
+\textbf{ {Acknowledgements}}{ } This work has been supported by the National Key Research and Development Program of China (Grant No. 2023YFB4502500), the National Natural Science Foundation of China (Grant No. 12404564), and the Anhui Province Science and Technology Innovation (Grant No. 202423s06050001).
+This work is partially carried out at the USTC Center for Micro and Nanoscale Research and Fabrication.

 \oldaddcontentsline [3]{}

 \normalem \oldaddcontentsline

 { {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {\Roman{section}} {S\arabic{page}} }